Leslie Knope: Personality

 Leslie Knope is extremely cheerful, ambitious, hard-working and optimistic.
 She is firmly committed to the belief that government should provide a service for its people, and regularly goes above and beyond for the benefits of Pawnee's residents — a belief that regularly clashes with her superior Ron Swanson (Nick Offerman), a staunch libertarian who feels all government should be dissolved and privatized.

 Although somewhat naive, Leslie is intelligent, well-read, and has good intentions, but is not always successful in executing her goals.
 She repeatedly tries to put a positive spin on failure, even to the point where she will occasionally distort the truth in her own view.
 For example, she does not get discouraged by angry residents who complain or yell during her public forums, but instead prefers to think of them as "people caring loudly at me".
 Many of her co-workers do not share her enthusiasm, but Leslie commands their respect, nonetheless.
 Her ambition occasionally annoys her colleagues and leads to ribbing against her, especially from her subordinate Tom Haverford (Aziz Ansari).
 Her favorite food is waffles from a local diner, JJ's.
-She has a crush on former president Joe Biden and harbors an irrational hatred of public libraries, salads, and the wealthy neighboring town of Eagleton, which Leslie found out, to her sheer horror, was actually her birthplace.
+She has a crush on then-vice president Joe Biden and harbors an irrational hatred of public libraries, salads, and the wealthy neighboring town of Eagleton, which Leslie found out, to her sheer horror, was actually her birthplace.

 Leslie views herself as a budding political star in the style of Hillary Clinton, Nancy Pelosi, and Condoleezza Rice.
 She has been widely lauded as a positive figure for advancing gender equality and feminism because she represents a strong woman who encourages others to empower themselves and support the women around them.
 Although she is shown to be running for the city council as an independent, she joins the Democratic Party at some point, as she is approached by "Janet from the DNC" about a potential gubernatorial bid in the final season.